 Take a look at the two cupids uniting their hot torches to one another.
 That gives you a sense of the titillating tips that Venette's books contained--all for the purpose of making babies, of course!

-did babies come back then?
+So where did babies come back then?

 Until the late seventeenth century, humoralism was the primary way of understanding conception.
 Humoralism is associated with Galen, a second-century ACE Greek physician who lived in Rome.
 His work was substantially influenced by his predecessor Hippocrates.